t3kt/raytk/docs/_reference/operators/material/index.md

     summary: Converts a 2D SDF to a striped distance pattern.
   - name: diffuseContrib
     status: beta
+    summary: A material element that provides diffuse light contribution.
   - name: fieldMat
     summary: 'A material that uses a vector field input to determine